aubreyrjones/libesp/README.md

 Finally, before you exit the program, you should call esp_shutdown().
 This will flush all pending events to disk and block until IO is complete.

+You can then run the esp_uplift tool on the .esp file created during application profiling.
+This will create a sqlite3 database of events from the raw stream.